InbaKrish/Learnings_zettlekasten/Scaling Databases (State-full Components).md

 ### Read Replica

 -> When read:write = 90:10 (say)
--> Move read operations to another database (reda )
+-> Move read operations to another database (read replica) -> Application (API servers) should know which DB to connect for the logics (Read/Write).